lalanimau/Non-Fungible-Tokens-on-Tezos-Using-FA2/README.md

 minting : `tznft mint <owner_alias> --tokens <token_meta_list>`

-This is the syntax to in which we need to paas the pass the Data in order to create the Token
+This is the syntax in which we need to paas the pass the Data in order to create the Token

-tznft mint bob --tokens '0, T1, My Token One' '1, T2, My Token Two'
+`tznft mint bob --tokens '0, T1, My Token One' '1, T2, My Token Two'`

 Here we are creating 2 Tokens ie.